wso2/docs-is/en/docs/administer/product-level-security-guidelines.md

 ## Callback URL Regular Expressions

 For the scenarios listed below, you can define a regular expression to validate the callback URL.
 The default configuration allows any callback URL.
-Note that if you are using the recovery option, it is highly recommended to define the regular expression that validates and only allows access to specific callback URLs.
+Note that if you are using these scenarios, it is highly recommended to define the regular expression that validates and only allows access to specific callback URLs.

 - [Password Recovery](../../learn/password-recovery)
 - [Username Recovery](../../learn/username-recovery)